TanVD/kosogor/kosogor/README.md

 }
 ```

 This code will apply `com.github.johnrengelman.shadow` if it is not already applied.
-Then it will override some of the defaults
+Then it will override some defaults
 of shadowJar plugin with values passed with DSL.
-In example we override the name of resulting archive and mainClass (which is pushed
+In example, we override the name of resulting archive and mainClass (which is pushed
 to manifest).
-By default destination dir for shadowJar is `$global_build_dir/shadow` but you can also override it.
+By default, destination dir for shadowJar is `$global_build_dir/shadow` but you can also override it.